 Was Saturn the Sun in ancient times?
-Or seen in our ancient skies as a Sun like object?
+Or seen in history and mythology skies as a Sun like object?

 The Saturn Theory and the Thunderbolts Electric Universe theory suggest that Saturn may have been our first Sun or was at least associated as a Sun.
 Other EU theory variations may also suggest this.